huggingface/transformers/docs/source/en/add_new_model.md

 Make sure **all** required weights are initialized and print out all the checkpoint weights that weren't used for initialization to make sure the model has been converted correctly.

-You may encounter wrong shape statements of name assignments during the conversion.
-This is most likely because of incorrect parameters in BrandNewBertConfig, the wrong architecture, a bug in the `init` method of your implementation, or you need to transpose one of the checkpoint weights.
+You may encounter wrong shape statements or name assignments during the conversion.
+This is most likely because of incorrect parameters in `BrandNewBertConfig`, the wrong architecture, a bug in the `init` method of your implementation, or you need to transpose one of the checkpoint weights.

-Keep iterating with the [Adapt the model code](#adapt-the-model-code) section until all the checkpoint weights are correctly loaded.
+Keep iterating on the [Adapt the model code](#adapt-the-model-code) section until all the checkpoint weights are correctly loaded.
 Once you can load a checkpoint in your model, save it to a folder.
 This should contain a `model.safetensors` file and a `config.json` file.

 ```py
 model.save_pretrained("/path/to/converted/checkpoint/folder")